 MAT 440: Mathematical Logic is an upper level course scheduled for two 80-minute lecture periods.
-Sophomore standing or above is a prerequisite.
+The prerequisites are MAT 200 and a 300-level Math course or permission of the instructor.
+The MAT 200 requirement can be met with CSC 270.

 Every upper level math course is designed in part to increase a student's ability to reason logically, and this 400-level Mathematical Logic course is no different.
 Despite its name, however, it is not particularly designed for this goal.
 Instead, this course is designed to take a mathematical and philosophical view at the mechanisms of logical reasoning.
 There will be three major themes: the process, characteristics and limits of logical reasoning.
 Much of the mathematical content and processes that will be used in this course will already have been introduced somewhere else in the curriculum, most directly in our Discrete Mathematics which serves as an introduction to techniques of proof.
 The most notable exception to this is that we will require some knowledge of set theory, in particular, infinite sets and cardinalities.